abdulwasio2521/java-dsa-practice/Array and Loops/README.md

 List Of Problems (Solved):
 ~ Problem 01 --- Sum and Average: Calculate total sum and arithmetic mean of an integer array.
+~ Problem 02 --- Find Maximum and Minimum: Identify the highest and lowest numerical values in an array.